vnguyendon/gw-config-apis/data/bot/catalogue/channels.md

 ```

-#### 3. Default behaviour if `"Channel"` isn't set
+#### 3. Default behaviour if `"Channels"` isn't set

-What if there is no `"Channel"` property in my file?
+What if there is no `"Channels"` property in my file?
 In this case, we should consider that all clients are able to read, by default.

 If this isn't the case, then we should change it or alert the writer.